 The Company's financial instruments consist of assets measured using Level 1 and 2 inputs.
 Level 1 assets include a highly liquid money market fund, which is valued using unadjusted quoted prices that are available in an active market for an identical asset.
 Level 2 assets include fixed-income U.S. government agency securities, commercial paper, corporate bonds, asset-backed securities and derivative financial instruments consisting of foreign currency forward contracts.
 The securities, bonds and commercial paper are valued using prices from independent pricing services based on quoted prices in active markets for similar instruments or on industry models using data inputs such as interest rates and prices that can be directly observed or corroborated in active markets.
-The foreign currency forward contracts are valued using observable inputs, such as quotations on forward foreign exchange points and foreign interest rates.
+The foreign currency forward contracts are valued using observable inputs, including currency spot rates, forward points as well as interest rates and credit rates for discounting.
 See Note 2 for more information regarding the fair value measurement of the Company's financial instruments.